 Licenses to use my work are available from several stock agencies

 as well as here on my own site.
-For your convenience, here are the links to some of my agency portfolios – I am jsnover on almost all the sites, josnover on 500px and joannsnover at 123rf.
+For your convenience, here are the links to some of my agency portfolios – I am jsnover on almost all the sites, josnover on 500px and Jo Ann Snover at Adobe Stock.

 I have a section of my portfolio at 500px, but I pulled it out of Marketplace when they cut royalty rates in half!
 Anything you see there can be licensed here if you’re so inclined.

-If you’re looking for mugs, totes, cards, beach towels or other physical items, I have a portion of my portfolio (small but growing) at Society6.
+If you’re looking for prints, I have my work at Crated and Fine Art America.
+If it’s mugs, totes, cards, beach towels or other physical items, I have a portion of my portfolio (small but growing) at Society6.
 They allow you to design placement for each item – laptop sleeves are different from iPhone cases – which is a nice feature.
 Anything here that you want in a pair of leggings or throw rug, let me know and I’ll upload it for you 🙂

 Redbubble also does physical items, but has a different set of products from Society6 – hardback journals, spiral notebooks, drawstring bags and dressier women’s tops, for example.

 I have a tiny part of my portfolio remaining at iStock – only those images that were shot at an iStockalypse and which I cannot sell elsewhere.
-I am no longer with Veer (no opt out from their partner program and lousy royalties on partner sales) or PhotoDune (a bizarre new fiction that they weren’t really an agency and sales were directly between buyer and the artist to try and simplify European VAT issues).
+I am no longer with 123rf (declining sales compared to other agencies which results in a reduced royalty rate) or PhotoDune (a bizarre new fiction that they weren’t really an agency and sales were directly between buyer and the artist to try and simplify European VAT issues).
 I am still with Stockfresh and Pond 5, but I don’t upload there.

 Some agencies require you to buy a package of credits rather than just pay for the images you want – but you get a discount by effectively depositing your money with the agency.
 Note that there is often an expiration date on credits (typically one year), so you lose what you don’t use which isn’t a good deal.